skipperkongen/hello-docker/examples/0-scratch/README.md

 docker build -t hello-docker-scratch .
 ```

-You can see you image with the `docker images` command:
+Now, you will be able to see your newly-built image with the `docker images` command:

 ```bash
 docker images | grep hello-docker-scratch